rangigo/systore-commerce/README.md

 ## Local Development

-1. First thing you do is: <b>set your environment variables in with .env.local file in the root folder</b>
+1. First thing you do is: <b>set your environment variables with .env.local file in the root folder</b>

 .env.local
 ```sh